 - File Articles of Organization with the state – This document and a filing fee are required to legally register an LLC in the state that will be home to the business.
 Information requested and fee amounts vary by state.
 CorpNet’s filing experts will help ensure paperwork is completed and submitted accurately.

 - Complete Entity Classification Election Form (IRS Form 8832) – To determine the LLC’s tax status.
-If electing S Corporation tax treatment, IRS Form 2553 must also be completed.
+If electing S Corporation tax treatment, IRS Form 2553 must be completed.
 CorpNet can handle this paperwork, as well.

 - Create an operating agreement – Although not required by states, the LLC operating agreement is a critical document that sets the rules for how the LLC will be run, who has what authority and responsibilities, how profits will be distributed, how disagreements among members will be settled, and more.
 Even Single-member LLCs should consider having an operating agreement; it can help support the LLC’s limited personal liability status in the event of a lawsuit by demonstrating separation between the owner and the business.